ceph-dovecot/dovecot-ceph-plugin/README.md

 See also [Common Configuration](#common-configuration) for more information.

+#### shared/public folder

+To configure the shared folder the acl plugin needs to be activated in the dovecot configuration as usual.
+In the namespace config you need to use 'rbox' format in the location parameter.
+The configuration fallows the mdbox configuration soo rbox:%%h as location is sufficient.

+Dovecot-ceph plugin uses the username as Ceph namespace.
+In case of public folder no namepsace is set.

 ## Testing

 We use [ImapTest](https://imapwiki.org/ImapTest) for testing the plugin.
 The Ceph cluster we used for the first tests runs locally and has been created using _vstart.sh_ (See [ceph/README.md](https://github.com/ceph/ceph/blob/master/README.md)).
 We test the protocols IMAP and POP3.
 Before you can start the tests you have to fit the environment.